brianmccrory/jazzofjapan/_albums/rie-taguchi-gift.md

 ---
 Vocalist Rie Taguchi leads a swinging sextet on her first full-length album, *The Gift*.

-Her sultry voice delivers popular standards such as "I Wish You Love" and "I've Got You Under My Skin", with a cheerful energy hearkening back to Las Vegas showroom jazz.
-Her charm conveys a sparkling smile, perhaps even a tipsy grin as she sways around the notes gracefully.
+Her sultry voice seems to crack smiles and reminisce on old times as she dips and sways through the music.
+Popular standards such as "I Wish You Love" and "I've Got You Under My Skin" convey her cheerful energy, hearkening back at times to a type of Las Vegas showroom jazz.
+Her bright charm describes a sparkling smile, perhaps even a tipsy grin as she gracefully sings the notes.

-The album, featuring delightful arrangements by Seiji Endo along with Taguchi’s pop-oriented originals, starts at full swing but closes calmly with a warm "Close to You", followed by Taguchi quietly singing and playing piano on her song "Voices".
+The album features delightful arrangements by Seiji Endo along with Taguchi’s pop-oriented originals.
+The music starts in full swing with a riveting "The Lady is a Tramp", and finishes up the set with a warm "Close to You" followed by the vocalist quietly playing piano and singing her song "Voices".